GLOBAL MARKETS-Shares gain, bonds fall as signs point to world growth

 MSCI's all-country world index rose 0.44 percent.
 The FTSEurofirst 300 index of top European shares rose 0.94 percent to close at 1,219.03.

-Trading resumed in securities listed on a unit of Nasdaq OMX , the second-largest U.S. exchange operator, after a glitch in the dissemination of stock quotes halted all its stock traffic.
-Shares in Nasdaq closed down 3.4 percent at $30.46.
+Trading resumed in Nasdaq-listed securities after a glitch in the dissemination of stock quotes halted trade execution in those issues for more than two hours.

 European shares snapped a three-session losing streak after manufacturing survey data for August suggested that growth was taking root in the euro zone.